Technigo/project-todos/README.md

 # Project Todos

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

-## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+In this week the assignment was to create a todo app with Redux by create slices, reducers, actions and how to interact with the store.

 ## View it live